onap/integration-simulators-A1-policy-enforcement-simulator/README.md

 # A1 Policy Enforcement Simulator (A1 PE Simulator)

 This simulator supports standard A1-P OSC\_2.1.0 interface.
 In addition, internal APIs are provided to manage the RAN elements (Cells, UEs) and to customize and send VES Events.
+A1 PE Simulator can send legacy VES events as well as FileReady events.

 ## How to use the A1 PE Simulator?